Papua New Guinea

 The Port Moresby Stock Exchange (POMSoX) is the principle stock exchange of Papua New Guinea and formally opened on the 4th June 1999.
 The launch of the Stock Exchange Steering Committee in 1994 formalized the process to create POMSoX after numerous studies and investigations have been undertaken and papers presented by economic commentators, government advisors and organizations, all exploring the viability of a Stock Exchange in the Papua New Guinea economy.
 POMSoX is closely aligned to the Australian Stock Exchange (ASX).
 The ASX has licensed to POMSoX its Business and Listing Rules and POMSoX procedures are a mirror image of the ASX.

-POMSoX currently lists 16 companies and has a total market capitalization of USD 23.9 billion as of November 2016.
-However excluding 8 dual listings, such as Interoil, Newcrest Mining and Oil Search, the market cap is USD 1.6 billion as of November 2016 compromising of 8 listed local stocks.
+POMSoX currently lists 15 companies and has a total market capitalization of USD 21.8 billion as of May 2017.
+However, excluding 7 dual listings, such as Newcrest Mining and Oil Search, the market cap is USD 1.7 billion as of May 2017 compromising of 8 listed local stocks of which USD 1.4 billion is Bank South Pacific (BSP), one of the leading banks in Papua New Guinea, Cook Islands, Fiji, Samoa, Solomon Islands, Tonga and Vanuatu.

 Port Moresby Stock Exchange website: www.pomsox.com.pg